ezTxmMC/ezTxmMC/README.md

 - 👋 I am Tom, a 17-year-young programming enthusiast.
 - ☁️ Currently I am organizing myself and working on some minecraft add-ons.
-- 🌱 I am actively learning C++ and VueJS.
+- 🌱 I am actively learning Vue.js and C++.
 - 📫 You can reach me on Discord: [**eztxmmc**](https://discord.com/users/645244181756903426).

 ---